A woman burping baby to represent how to effectively burp your newborn.

 How to effectively burp your newborn

-Burping is essential for both breastfed and bottle-fed babies, though most breastfed newborns need less burping than bottle-fed infants because they swallow less air during feedings.
-There are four common positions that many parents use to burp, but every baby is different so pay attention to the cues Baby gives you and make sure to use a towel or bib in case of spit-up.
+Burping is often helpful for both breastfed and bottle-fed babies, though many breastfed newborns need less burping than bottle-fed infants.
+There are four common positions that many parents use to burp, but every baby is different.
+Some may burp easily, while others almost never seem to give up a burp!
+See if a different approach improves burping or your baby’s overall comfort.

 1) On the chest

-This tried and true position begins by holding Baby against your chest so that their chin rests on your shoulder.
-While supporting their head with one hand, rub or pat their back gently with the other.
+This tried and true position begins by holding Baby against your chest so that their chin rests on your right shoulder while their body stays centered.
+As you support their head with one hand, rub or pat their back with the other hand.
+This position takes into consideration the unique shape of the stomach to help any air come up and out.

-Begin this position by sitting Baby on your lap facing away from you, using one hand to gently support their chin while being careful not to strain their neck, and using the other hand to rub their back.
-Encourage Baby to lean forward while you pat their back until they burps.
+Begin this position by sitting Baby on your lap facing to the side or away from you.
+Use one hand to gently support their chin while being careful not to strain their neck, and use the other hand to rub their back.
+Encourage Baby to lean forward while you pat their back until they burp.
+This may lead to some spit up, so be prepared!

 Sources